nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [devopscube.com: 10 Key Considerations for Kubernetes Cluster Design & Setup 🌟](https://devopscube.com/key-considerations-kubernetes-cluster-design-setup/)
 - [blog.pixielabs.ai: Building Kubernetes Native SaaS applications: iterating quickly by deploying in-cluster data planes](https://blog.pixielabs.ai/hybrid-architecture/hybrid-architecture/)
 - [itnext.io: CKS Exam Series #9 RBAC v2](https://itnext.io/cks-exam-series-9-rbac-v2-23ee24dd77cd) Kubernetes CKS Example Exam Question Series
-- [dzone: Scale to Zero With Kubernetes with KEDA and/or Knative](https://dzone.com/articles/scale-to-zero-with-kubernetes) This article reviews how Kubernetes provides the platform capabilities for dynamic deployment, scaling, and management in Cloud-native applications.
 - [infoq.com: Experts Discuss Top Kubernetes Trends and Production Challenges](https://www.infoq.com/articles/kubernetes-trends-and-challenges/)
 - [blog.appstack.one: How to run Ghost blog inside Kubernetes](https://blog.appstack.one/how-to-run-ghost-blog-inside-kubernetes/)
 - [learnk8s.io: Scaling Celery workers with RabbitMQ on Kubernetes](https://learnk8s.io/scaling-celery-rabbitmq-kubernetes) In this article, you will explore how to use Kubernetes and KEDA to scale Celery workers based on the number of messages in a RabbitMQ queue.